CAR T cell: Economics

 The cost of CAR T cell therapies has been criticized, with the initial costs of tisagenlecleucel and axicabtagene ciloleucel at $375,000 and $475,000, respectively.
 The high cost of CAR T therapies is due to complex cellular manufacturing in specialized good manufacturing practice (GMP) facilities as well as the high level of hospital care necessary after CAR T cells are administered due to risks such as cytokine release syndrome.
 In the United States, CAR T cell therapies are covered by Medicare and by many but not all private insurers.
 Manufacturers of CAR T cells have developed alternative payment programs due to the high cost of CAR T therapy, such as by requiring payment only if the CAR T therapy induces a complete remission by a certain time point after treatment.

 Additionally, CAR T cell therapies are not available worldwide yet.
 CAR T cell therapies have been approved in China, Australia, Singapore, the United Kingdom, and some European countries.
 In February 2022 Brazil approved tisagenlecleucel (Kymriah) treatment.

 As a promising strategy to reduce complexity and cost of CAR T-cell therapy, in vivo CAR T-cell therapy has recently emerged.
 This approach entails the direct delivery of CAR-encoding genetic material into a patient's T-cells in situ, typically via functionalised viral vectors or targeted nanocarriers, eliminating the necessity for ex vivo cell harvesting, separation, modification, expansion and reinfusion.
 Various delivery platforms are currently under investigation, including lipid nanoparticles, exosomes, and polymer-based nanocarriers, as well as viral vectors such as lentivirus, retrovirus, and adeno-associated virus (AAV) by universities like the Columbia Initiative in Cell Engineering and Therapy or biotech companies like Interius BioTherapeutics, Umoja Biopharma, or EsoBiotec.
-Porentially related risks involve challenges with precise T cell targeting, off-tumour on-target (OTOT) toxicities or with sustained CAR expression.
+Potentially related risks involve challenges with precise T cell targeting, off-tumour on-target (OTOT) toxicities or with sustained CAR expression.
 However, in vivo CAR T therapy might mitigate some of the associated risks of systemic toxicities of classic ex vivo CAR T therapy like cytokine release syndrome (CRS) or Immune effector cell-associated neurotoxicity (ICANS).
 Besides an estimated reduction in costs by "an order of magnitude" compared to classic ex vivo CAR therapy, the biggest potential advantage of in vivo CAR T-cell transfection is a reduction of timelines, as 20% of patients die before their CAR T-cell therapy has been produced in the USA.